 - The aggregation levels defining the search spaces are listed in Table 9.1.1-1.

-If a serving cell is a LAA Scell, the UE may receive PDCCH with DCI CRC scrambled by CC-RNTI as described in subclause 13A on the LAA Scell.
+If a serving cell is a LAA Scell or a MF cell, the UE may receive PDCCH with DCI CRC scrambled by CC-RNTI as described in subclause 13A on the LAA Scell or the MF cell.

 The DCI formats that the UE shall monitor depend on the configured transmission mode per each serving cell as defined in subclause 7.1.